underhillanna/PhotosynQ-Documentation/tutorials/_r_correlation_and_mixed_effects.md

 ```

 Now we will run a mixed effect model for SPAD.
 We will set block as a random effect.
-Plot is the fixed effect whose coefficent we are interested in.
+Plot is the fixed effect whose coefficient we are interested in.

 ```{r}
 SPAD <- lmer(SPAD ~ Plot + (1|Block), data)